i9wa4/vim-markdown-number-header/README.md

 :NumberHeader
 ```

-If you want to execute the command every time on save .md automatically, write like this to your vimrc.
+If you want to execute the command every time on save .md automatically, write the followings in your vimrc.

 ```
 augroup mnh